Power and Personality

-An Italian table, or a chair or bed made in Italy has an undeniable charm: be it a traditional, formal piece created in pine wood, or a uber-modern piece in reflective stainless steel, Italian furniture draws in your eye and does not let go.
+An Italian table, or a chair or bed, all made in Italy, have an undeniable charm: be it a traditional, formal piece created in pine wood, or a über-modern piece in reflective stainless steel, Italian furniture draws in your eye and does not let go.

 So what is it that makes an ornate Italian glass cabinet, or a minimalistic kitchen table so irresistible?